developeranaz/Jdownloader-2-Rclone-Heroku/README.md

 ### NOTE
-Here some of the source code are hosted outside this repository, i'll add in here soon.
+Here some of the source code are hosted outside this repository (#1 PULLREQUEST), i'll add in here soon .